davidgiven/fluxengine/doc/using.md

 	are ignored.

   - `.imd`: a disk image format created by [David Dunfield](http://dunfield.classiccmp.org/img/index.htm).
-	These images can be read, but not yet written.
-The stored comment will also be shown on read.
-The geometry in the file will be used.
+	These images can be read and written.
+The stored comment will be shown on read.
+A comment can be stored in the file on write.
+IMD works for IBM and geometry in the file will be used.

 ### High density disks